Free tinnitus assessment

 The first and most important thing to do is to get regular hearing checks.
 Since tinnitus can’t be cured, the best thing to do is find it early so that you can start managing it as soon as possible and prevent it affecting your lifestyle.

 There’s a chance that your tinnitus could be caused by a build-up of earwax inside your ear canal.
-At THCP we offer flat-fee earwax removal for £70 in-practice.
+At The Hearing Care Partnership we offer flat-fee earwax removal for £70 in-practice.
 We use the very latest and safest removal techniques to ensure quick and painless tinnitus relief.

-For those who have a hearing loss and tinnitus, addressing any underlying hearing loss can bring an indirect relief to the tinnitus itself.
-So, although we can’t reduce the tinnitus, we can change how you perceive it and give you some comfort along with hearing better.
-The British Tinnitus Association list this as one of the best ways to cope with tinnitus.
+For those who have a hearing loss and tinnitus, addressing any underlying hearing loss with hearing aids can bring indirect relief to the tinnitus itself.
+So, although we can’t reduce the tinnitus directly, we can change how you perceive it and provide some comfort by helping you hear better with hearing aids.
+The British Tinnitus Association lists this as one of the best ways to cope with tinnitus.

 This uses natural background sounds like rain or birdsong to distract your brain from the tinnitus noises.
 These days, this can even be a feature that’s included in your hearing aids – how cool is that!